Australian residential architectural styles: Old Colonial period 1788 – c. 1840

-The resilient bark from the Iron-bark tree was adapted as a major building material everywhere that such trees grew.
+The resilient bark from the ironbark tree was adapted as a major building material everywhere that such trees grew.
 It was widely used as a roofing material, was weatherproof, insulating and could last for thirty years.
 Houses of axe-hewn slabs with Iron-bark roofs continued to be built in rural Australia until WWII.

 As better tools became available the Colonial builders became adept at working the extremely hard and durable timber of the native hardwood forests.
 The majority of houses were built of split logs rather than sawn timber.
 The technique employed for the construction of a wall was to chisel out a deep groove in a straight log, preferably of the local termite-resistant Cyprus pine which became the foundation.
 Split logs that had been adzed flat at the ends were then stood in the groove and another groove log was placed on top and slotted into place in a circular corner post.
 The gaps between the split logs were either packed with clay and animal hair or had narrow strips of metal cut from kerosene tins tacked over them.
 The interior could be plastered with clay, lined with paperbark or papered with newspaper, wrapping paper or calico.
 Cards, photographs, news clippings and commemorative items were often stuck directly onto the walls.

 The technique of making durable hardwood roofing shingles was also developed.
 Where these shingles have been applied to brick houses, they have sometimes survived to the 21st century, covered by subsequent corrugated iron roofs.

 In the earliest houses windows were usually small, and multi-paned with cylinder glass.
 When the cost of glass put it beyond reach of the home-owner, blinds of oiled calico were tacked across window openings in the winter months.